 —

 In 2023 Chris began producing wines at the winery located at 1001 Silverado Trail, currently home of Bougetz Cellars.
 In 2025, he remodeled a special tasting room for the custom crush clients making their wines here.
-He hosts all tastings, spending quality time with guests; conversation flows freely and easily.
 As a side, we were the first ever visitor to do a tasting here on May 21, 2025.
+In 2025 he moved his winemaking to St. Helena Custom Crush, located within The Campus, located in St. Helena and no longer hosts tastings at 1001 Silverado Trail.

 Depot Wine Train Collective, Calistoga

-Claudio Family Cellars is part of a several brands showcased in one of the two front train cars at the Calistoga Depot in Calistoga.
+Claudio Family Cellars was part of a several brands showcased in one of the two front train cars at the Calistoga Depot in Calistoga.
 Wines in this space were first showcased in December 2024 as part of a popup by Langtry Vineyards in Lake County.
-The Claudio Family Cellars wines are available here in flights, by samples from the Wine Tech Wine Dispenser stations, by the glass or by the bottle.
+The Claudio Family Cellars wines were available here in flights, by samples from the Wine Tech Wine Dispenser stations, by the glass or by the bottle.

 This is a cozy space to enjoy affordably priced well-made wines, learn something about the small brands housed here and participate in friendly banter with the wine educator.
 A more private room is located at one end of the train car with views overlooking Lincoln Avenue.
 Weather permitting tastings are also hosted outside at a high-top table in between the rail cars.
 And on Fridays, Saturdays and Sundays the Calistoga Depot features live music.